 Order #1: Issue a Presidential Memorandum to require federal agencies to make relevant data available to the federal background check system."Relevant data" is a highly subjective term.
 I wouldn't put it past enterprising bureaucrats to include web search history and Facebook activity in the "relevant" list.
 Order #1 is a Pandora's Box.

-Order #14: Issue a Presidential Memorandum directing the Centers for Disease Control to research the causes and prevention of gun violence.This order directs the CDC to discard scientific principles and start making *guesses* (which, of course, would be influenced by ideology).
+Order #14: Issue a Presidential Memorandum directing the Centers for Disease Control to research the causes and prevention of gun violence.This order directs the CDC to discard scientific principles and start making *guesses* (which, of course, could be influenced by ideology).
 Correlations can be drawn regarding gun violence, but there are far too many variables in this world to determine a *cause* of any complex cultural phenomenon.
 (And, make no mistake, gun violence is an American cultural phenomenon.)

 Order #16.
-Clarify that the Affordable Care Act does not prohibit doctors asking their patients about guns in their homes.Excuse me?
-Why would my doctor have any business knowing whether or not I own a gun?
+Clarify that the Affordable Care Act does not prohibit doctors asking their patients about guns in their homes.Why would a doctor have any business knowing whether or not his patients own firearms?
 This order makes medical providers government snoops, whose information could be accessed by more easily as per order #2.

 I'm sure some of the other orders could be abused as well.
-The Land of the Free gets freer every day!